householdutensils/MiscScripts/README.md

 + SC-Enum - Shellcode Byte Enumerator, small dirty script for doing basic tasks with shellcode such as finding the length, enumerating the characters, and pointing out potential bad chars
 + SMTPBrute - SMTP User brute force enumerator using the VRFY command
 + WebConBrute - Web Content Brute Forcer
++ HydraAutoScan - Scan a range/host/network with nmap and then brute the results with hydra